-The H2 requires batteries for all actions.
-There is no mechanical reserve facility so it is advisable to always have a spare set of batteries or exchange set if using a rechargeable battery pack.
-As is the case with most batteries, problems might be encountered when used in very low temperatures.
-In this situation it is advisable to keep an exchange set in an inside pocket, for example, to maintain them near body temperature.
+The H2F requires batteries for all actions.
+There is no mechanical reserve facility so it advisable to always have a spare set of batteries.
+As is normal, you might want to keep a reserve set of batteries in a warm place when working in very cold conditions.